-Vaccine by area
+Vaccine by Area

 The proportions of AstraZeneca, Pfizer, and Moderna vaccines administered within each NHS area varied slightly more, but remained largely equitable.
-For the majority of the CCGs in Fideres’ dataset (84%), between 50% and 65% of vaccine doses administered were manufactured by AstraZeneca.
+For the majority of the CCGs in Fideres’s dataset (84%), between 50% and 65% of vaccine doses administered were manufactured by AstraZeneca.

-Notable outliars are NHS East and North Hertfordshire CCG and NHS Blackpool CCG.
+Notable outliers are NHS East and North Hertfordshire CCG and NHS Blackpool CCG.
 Within these CCG areas respectively, 70% and 74% of the vaccines administered were manufactured by AstraZeneca.
 A low 28% and 26% of their respective doses were made by Pfizer.
 However, these results appear to be anomalous rather than a symptom of regional discrimination in the NHS’ vaccine administration.

 The proportion of Pfizer and AstraZeneca vaccines administered in each CCG area also bears no relation to the recent voting history of the local constituency.
 For both the localities which voted Conservative in the last election and those which voted for Labour, an average of 39% of the vaccines administered were produced by Pfizer.